joerob-msft/app-service-msi-tokenvault-dotnet/README.md

 1. An Azure subscription to create an App Service and a Token Vault.
 2. [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to run the application on your local development machine.

+## Step 1: Create a Dropbox App to integrate with
+Log in to <a href="https://www.dropbox.com/developers/apps/create" target="_blank">Dropbox</a> and create an API App that this sample App Service integrates with.

+1. Note the **App Key** and **App Secret** from the App Settings page.
+2. Add a redirect URI that matches the Token Vault that will be created in step 2. (https://tokenvaultname.westcentralus.tokenvault.azure.net) where <tokenvaultname> matches the name specified when deploying below.

-## Step 1: Create an App Service with a Managed Service Identity (MSI)
+## Step 2: Create an App Service with a Managed Service Identity (MSI)
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjoerob-msft%2Fapp-service-msi-tokenvault-dotnet%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>